Logius-standaarden/fsc-core/draft-fsc-core-00.md

 ### Interfaces

 #### AccessRequestService
 The Manager functionality **MUST** implement an gRPC service, as specified on [grpc.io](https://grpc.io/docs/), with the name `AccessRequestService`.
-This service **MUST** implement three Remote Procedure Calls (rpc):
+This service **MUST** offers three Remote Procedure Calls (rpc):
 - `RequestAccess`, used to request access
 - `GetAccessRequestState`, used to request information about an Access Request
 - `GetAccessGrant`, used to fetch an AccessGrant

-All rpc's **MUST** use Protocol Buffers to exchange messages as specified on [developers.google.com](https://developers.google.com/protocol-buffers/).
+All rpc's **MUST** use Protocol Buffers of the version 3 Language Specification to exchange messages, as specified on [developers.google.com](https://developers.google.com/protocol-buffers/docs/reference/proto3-spec).
 The messages are specified below.

 ##### rpc RequestAccess